-This article is a well documented description which revolves around Sea freight in China.
+Do you want to ship your goods via sea freight from China?
+This page contains all of the answers to your questions.
 There are several factors to take into consideration regarding maritime transport activities such as: LCL or FCL, the delays, the advantages and inconveniences, the benefits and the essential information to keep in mind.

 Sea freight provides an opportunity to participate in economies of scale thanks to «the shipping line » which allows (maritime companies) to transport thousands of containers per trip, therefore making it the most exploited method of transport in today’s world.